kingsj/learnstreet/Email Interpreter/README.md

 Welcome!
-Here is a Email Interpreter project I built on LearnStreet's Code Garage using ruby.
+Here is a Email Interpreter project I built on LearnStreet's Code Garage using python.
 ===============================================================================================================

 Project description